nygeog/infogroup/README.md

 ![alt text](images/Rplot.png "Title")

-Source data: County data counts for NETS 2000,2010 and Infogroup 2000,2010,2012 [csv](data/county_business_counts_nets_infogroup_final.csv)
+Source data: County data counts for NETS 2000, 2010 and Infogroup 2000, 2010, 2012 [csv](data/county_business_counts_nets_infogroup_final.csv)

 ####Notes
-Here’s a first comparison of the counts of businesses in our 23 counties for NETS and InfoGroup data (attached is a csv and chart for anyone interested).
-Out of PA,NJ,NY, only 32% of all records for InfoGroup have a pre-existing lat,long pair.
+Here’s a first comparison of the counts of businesses in our 23 counties for NETS and InfoGroup data (linked above is a csv and chart for anyone interested).

+* Out of PA,NJ,NY, only 32% of all records for InfoGroup have a pre-existing lat,long pair.
 So the earliest InfoGroup data would greatly benefit from geocoding.
 So its important to keep in mind that InfoGroup 2000 is missing 1/3.
 Also, these NETS calcs are for raw (not collapsed).

 I included 2012 mostly b/c I had already done it as a test set, but what’s interesting is for InfoGroup Manhattan actually lost ~2,000 businesses (not sure if that’s a result of missing lat,longs in the 2012 slice or there were less actual businesses from 2010 to 2012).

-There’s ~18,000 more businesses in Manhattan in 2010 for NETS than for InfoGroup.
+* There’s ~18,000 more businesses in Manhattan in 2010 for NETS than for InfoGroup.
-For Suffolk county in 2010 NETS has more than 46,000 businesses than InfoGroup For Nassau county in 2010 NETS has more than 43,000 businesses than InfoGroup (In Nassau NETS 2000 had 75,000 businesses, NETS 2010 had 112,000).
+* For Suffolk county in 2010 NETS has more than 46,000 businesses than InfoGroup.
+* For Nassau county in 2010 NETS has more than 43,000 businesses than InfoGroup (In Nassau NETS 2000 had 75,000 businesses, NETS 2010 had 112,000).

 ##Infogroup Documentation